-117. In pursuit of its objectives, the Soviet Union will no doubt continue to make full use of the traditional political instruments of bilateral and multilateral intergovernmental links, as well as of contacts with and propaganda appeals to sectors in Western and Third World countries.
-These efforts will be butressed by political exploitation of its capabilities in the military, ideological and economic fields (see paragraphs 118-125).
-It can be expected to apply the following tactics:
+102. In pursuit of its objectives, the Soviet Union will no doubt continue to make full use of the traditional political instruments of bilateral and multilateral intergovernmental links, as well as of contacts with and propaganda appeals to sectors of the public in Western and Third World countries.
+These efforts will be buttressed by political exploitation of its capabilities in the military, ideological and economic fields (see paragraphs 107-119).